 When it comes to the suspense and tension.
 I think the first ten minutes and the last several minutes of the movie are actually pretty effective as a horror movie.
 There is a scene early on when the teenage son wakes up, and we hear this horrific moan in the dark hallway that sent chills up my spine.
 There is also a nice little ghost on the staircase scene that felt like a homage to The Grudge.
 The ending is also pretty dark.
 I didn't see where this movie was heading early on, but I think I enjoyed the horror elements more than the comedy.

-What I would have liked to see in the film is a little more backstory on the ghosts.
-We see a range of paranormal entities during the course of the movie and we believe that The Exorcist is also aware they are there but we never find out why they are stuck or how they came to die.
-So we get these pretty cool looking ghosts but never get any explanation.
-I get that they have left things unanswered but the scene where we see a ghost with a tentacle coming out of its vagina is almost alien-like in nature.
+What I would have liked to see in the movie is a little more backstory on the ghosts.
+We see a range of paranormal entities during the course of the movie, and we believe that the exorcist is also aware that they are there, but we never find out why they are stuck or how they came to die.
+So we get these pretty scary looking ghosts but never get any explanation.
+I get that they have left things unanswered, but the scene where we see a ghost with a tentacle coming out of its vagina is almost alien-like in nature.
 I would have liked to see more of the backstory.

 Lastly, we come to the acting in the movie.
 I think the acting is hit and miss for me.
 I didn't connect or like basically any of the main characters here, so it was pretty hard to enjoy their performances.
 I think the standout here is Steve Zissis as the artist and family man.
 I think he played his role well enough that come to the end of the film, I wanted to see him survive for the most part.
 Mark Proksch as our exorcist is the one I couldn't deal with here.
 He is so annoying and over the top that his performance felt grating to me.
 I didn't care for the character at all or his influence over the others.